Ryder vs Sirotkin: The Panel pick out their fight of the night on action-packed Copper Box bill

 John Ryder's world title eliminator is the main event at the Copper Box Arena, but can Ted Cheeseman, Jordan Gill or Isaac Chamberlain steal the spotlight?

-Ryder is one victory away from a shot at WBA 'super' champion Callum Smith, but must firstly overcome unbeaten Russian super-middleweight Andrey Sirotkin on Saturday night, live on Sky Sports.
+Ryder is one victory away from a WBA title fight, but must firstly overcome unbeaten Russian super-middleweight Andrey Sirotkin on Saturday night, live on Sky Sports.

 Live Fight Night